 Pain in your feet could also be the sign of a systematic problem like Gout that hits your joints first.

 So here is the list of some common foot problems and how can you identify and treat them.

-Athlete’s foot is caused by a fungus that develops in a moist, dark warm environment.
+Athlete’s foot.
 It affects the gap between finger and bottoms of the feet.
 White Scaly rash, inflamed skin & red base are the common signs of the athlete’s foot.
-Itching and burning is common in Athlete’s foot also known as tinea pedis.
+Itching and burning is common in Athlete’s foot.
+It is also known as tinea pedis.
 While sometimes you may feel a slight odor.

 One can reduce down the risk of tinea pedis by keeping the feet dry and clean.
 Changing shoes and especially the socks regularly and never walking barefoot in public locker rooms & showers could help a lot.

-To treat athlete’s foot antifungal creams, sprays, powder can be used.
+You can also use antifungal creams, sprays, powder to treat athlete’s foot.
 You can also use the spray and powder inside your shoes to destroy any lingering fungus.